A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: Experiments with neural networks The source code of our experiments is available at https://github.com/paulviallard/MLJ-Disintegrated-PB . We used the PyTorch framework .

-In this section, we do not seek state-of-the-art performance, in fact, we have a twofold objective: {\bf (i)} We show that our disintegrated bound of Corollary~\ref{corollary:nn} is tighter and more stable than the of Corollary~\ref{corollary:nn-rbc} based on \citet{RivasplataKuzborskijSzepesvariShawe2020}, \citet{BlanchardFleuret2007} and \citet{Catoni2007}. {\bf (ii)} we highlight that our disintegrated bound associated with the deterministic NN is tighter than the randomized bound associated with the stochastic NN (Corollary~\ref{corollary:nn-sto}).
+In this section, we do not seek state-of-the-art performance; in fact, we have a threefold objective: {\bf (a)}~we check if $50\%/50\%$ is a good choice for splitting the original train set into $(\Scal_{\text{prior}}, \Scal)$ (which is the most common split in the PAC-Bayesian literature~\citep{GermainLacasseLavioletteMarchand2009,PerezOrtizRivasplataShaweTaylorSzepesvari2020}); {\bf (b)}~we highlight that our disintegrated bound associated with the deterministic NN is tighter than the randomized bound associated with the stochastic NN (Corollary~\ref{corollary:nn-sto}); {\bf (c)}~we show that our disintegrated bound (Corollary~\ref{corollary:nn}) is tighter and more stable than the ones based on \citet{RivasplataKuzborskijSzepesvariShaweTaylor2020}, \citet{BlanchardFleuret2007} and \citet{Catoni2007} (Corollary~\ref{corollary:nn-rbc}).